python/cpython/Doc/reference/compound_stmts.rst

        +------------------------------------
    >>>

-   Any remaining exceptions that were not handled by any except* clause are re-raised at the end, combined into an exception group along with all exceptions that were raised from within except* clauses.
+   Any remaining exceptions that were not handled by any :keyword:`!except*` clause are re-raised at the end, combined into an exception group along with all exceptions that were raised from within :keyword:`!except*` clauses.

-   An except* clause must have a matching type, and this type cannot be a subclass of :exc:`BaseExceptionGroup`.
-It is not possible to mix except and except* in the same :keyword:`try`. :keyword:`break`, :keyword:`continue` and :keyword:`return` cannot appear in an except* clause.
+   An :keyword:`!except*` clause must have a matching type, and this type cannot be a subclass of :exc:`BaseExceptionGroup`.
+   It is not possible to mix :keyword:`except` and :keyword:`!except*` in the same :keyword:`try`.
+   :keyword:`break`, :keyword:`continue` and :keyword:`return`
+   cannot appear in an :keyword:`!except*` clause.

 .. index::